 Obtain a directed history to delineate a likely cause of the infection.
 The physical examination should note the anatomic limits of the infection.
 Look for skin, subcutaneous tissue, tendon, joint, or bone involvement.
 If deep structures of the hand are involved, emergently consult a hand specialist because treatment likely will involve inpatient care and operative drainage.

 With the exception of superficial cellulitis, hand infections are managed using basic principles.
 First, incise and drain any abscess.
 Superficial and discrete infections, such as paronychia and felons, can be drained in the ED.
 Deep infections are better treated in the operating room by a hand surgeon.
 Second, immobilize and elevate the extremity.
-This will rest the hand, reduce inflammation, avoid secondary ...
+This will rest the hand, reduce ...